How To Unblur a Photo or Image

 Unblur a picture using Photoshop

 Photoshop has several tools you can use to unblur images.
-I know of three different ways to achieve a much sharper image from an initially blurry image.
+There are three common ways to achieve a much sharper image from an initially blurry image.

-Each does things slightly differently and works better or worse in different situations.
+Each does things in a slightly different way, and works better or worse in different situations.
 You just need a little trial and error to figure out which is which.

 Fix blur using Photoshop Elements: